 In August, members and staff of the Life Plan community gathered with residents of Pleasant Hill, Tennessee, to celebrate this active spirit of engagement, now 100 years strong.
 Uplands is a United Church Homes managed community and shares many of the UCH values that make it a unique place to call home—everyone is welcome and the sum of their individual talents and gifts make the community more vibrant.
 Residents are drawn to Uplands by the pioneering spirit set in place a century ago by its founder, Dr. May Cravath Wharton, who spent most of her life caring for people in Cumberland County.
 Dr. May believed it takes a village to care for its members, and raised the standard of healthcare in this rural region.
 Part of her legacy was Uplands Village, a community where people could live and be nurtured in body and spirit while helping their neighbors.

-Today, Uplands Village residents continue this tradition of compassion and mindful living, often moving to its independent living neighborhoods and joining one of its dozens of interest groups with an environmental, advocacy or charitable focus.
-Later, if needs change, Uplands Village offers assisted living, memory care and skilled nursing services, where their early commitment to care for individuals is lived out through The Eden Alternative.
-A nonprofit organization dedicated to making life better for older adults through identity, growth and autonomy, The Eden Alternative explores the benefits of alternative medicine by providing residents with meaningful opportunities to care for other living things such as plants and animals and focuses treatment on resident-directed care.
+Today, Uplands Village residents continue this tradition of compassion and mindful living, often moving to its independent living neighborhoods and joining one of its dozen of interest groups with an environmental, advocacy or charitable focus.
+Later, if needs change, Uplands Village offers assisted living, memory care and skilled nursing services, where their early commitment to care for individuals in lived out through The Eden Alternative.
+A nonprofit organization dedicated to making life better for older adults through identity, growth and autonomy, The Eden Alternative explores the benefits of alternative medicine by providing residents with meaningful opportunities to care for other living things such as plans and animals and focuses treatment on resident-directed care.

 The anniversary celebration played tribute to these unique characteristics that make Uplands Village known in United Church of Christ circles across the U.S. as a one-of-a-kind retirement community.